alvin0808/alvin0808.github.io/_projects/4_project.md

 - Loss Propagation Continuity: Ensures that regularization terms applied at the grid level naturally propagate across voxel boundaries.
 - GPU Efficiency: Combination of dense mask and compacted table balances memory usage (sparse storage) with parallel-friendly random access.
-- Scalability: Grid resolution can be scaled independently of voxel resolution, allowing fine-grained regularization even in sparse voxel settings.
+- Scalability: While voxels are stored adaptively and sparsely, the dense grid is always defined at the finest subdivision level.
+This independence allows fine-grained regularization to be applied consistently, even in regions represented by large voxels.

 ---